Deportation flights from Florida's 'Alligator Alcatraz' detention center have begun, DeSantis says

-OCHOPEE, Fla. — (AP) — Deportation flights from the remote Everglades immigration lockup known as " Alligator Alcatraz ″ began in the past few days, Florida Gov. Ron DeSantis said Friday.
+Deportation flights from the remote Everglades immigration lockup known as " Alligator Alcatraz ″ have begun and are expected to increase soon, Florida Gov. Ron DeSantis said Friday.

-Officials said that two or three flights have departed from the site so far, but they didn't say where those flights headed.
+Two or three flights have already departedr, but officials didn't say where those flights headed.

-Critics have condemned the facility as a cruel and inhumane.
+Critics have condemned the South Florida facility as cruel and inhumane.
 DeSantis and other Republican officials have defended it as part of the state's aggressive push to support President Donald Trump's crackdown on illegal immigration.

 Building the facility in the Everglades and naming it after a notorious federal prison were meant as deterrents, DeSantis and other officials have said.

 The White House has delighted in the area's remoteness — about 50 miles (80 kilometers) west of Miami — and the fact that it is teeming with pythons and alligators.
-It hopes to convey a message to detainees and the rest of the world that repercussions will be severe if the immigration laws of the United States are not followed.
+It hopes to send a message that repercussions will be severe if U.S. immigration laws are broken.

+Trump has suggested that his administration could reopen Alcatraz, the notorious island prison in San Francisco Bay.
+The White House also has sent some immigrants awaiting deportation to a detention lockup in Guantánamo Bay, Cuba, and others to a megaprison in El Salvador.

-The center was built in eight days over 10 square miles (26 square kilometers) of the Everglades.
-It features more than 200 security cameras, more than 5 miles (8 kilometers) of barbed wire and 400 security personnel.
+The Everglades facility was built in a matter of days over 10 square miles (26 square kilometers).
+It features more than 200 security cameras and more than 5 miles (8 kilometers) of barbed wire.
+An adjacent runway makes it more convenient for homeland security officials to move detainees in and out of the site.

 It currently holds about 2,000 people, with the potential to double the capacity, Florida Emergency Management Director Kevin Guthrie said Friday.